OHIF/Viewers/platform/docs/docs/platform/services/data/HangingProtocolService.md

       {
         path: 'myModeRoute',
         init: async ({}) => {
+          const {
+            DicomMetadataStore,
+            HangingProtocolService,
-          const { DicomMetadataStore, HangingProtocolService } =
+          } = servicesManager.services;
-            servicesManager.services

           const onSeriesAdded = ({
             StudyInstanceUID,
             madeInClient = false,
           }) => {
-            const studyMetadata = DicomMetadataStore.getStudy(StudyInstanceUID)
+            const studyMetadata = DicomMetadataStore.getStudy(StudyInstanceUID);

             // Adding custom attribute to the hangingprotocol HangingProtocolService.addCustomAttribute(
               'timepoint',
               'timepoint',
-              (metaData) => getFirstMeasurementSeriesInstanceUID(metaData)
+              metaData => getFirstMeasurementSeriesInstanceUID(metaData)
-            )

-            HangingProtocolService.run(studyMetadata)
-          }
+            );

+            HangingProtocolService.run(studyMetadata);
+          };

           DicomMetadataStore.subscribe(
             DicomMetadataStore.EVENTS.SERIES_ADDED,
             onSeriesAdded
-          )
+          );
         },
       },
     ],
     /** ... **/
+  };
 }
-}
 ```

 ## Viewport Settings

 You can define custom settings to be applied to each viewport.
-There
+There are two
-are two types of settings:
+types of settings:

 - `viewport settings`: Currently we support two viewport settings

   - `voi`: applying an initial `voi` by setting the windowWidth and windowCenter
   - `inverted`: inverting the viewport color (e.g., for PET images)

-- `props settings`: Running commands after the first render; e.g., enabling the link tool
+- `props settings`: Running commands after the first render; e.g., enabling the
+  link tool

 Examples of each settings are :